tower120/epoch_pattern/README.md

 # epoch_pattern
-More powerfull version of dirty flag.
-Each mutation incerease epoch counter.
-Allow to track changes in entagled parts of object.
+More powerful version of dirty flag.
+Each mutation increase epoch counter.
+Allow to track changes in entangled parts of object.

 ## Motivavtion